Job Prospects... At a glance

-Carpenters and joiners are on Immigration New Zealand's Canterbury skill shortage list.
-If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in Canterbury.
+Carpenters and joiners are on Immigration New Zealand's skill shortage lists.
+If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 The number of online job vacancies for carpenters and joiners increased very quickly from 2010 to 2016.
 This is probably due to increased demand during the Canterbury rebuild and the housing boom in Auckland.

 Source: Ministry of Business, Innovation & Employment

 Carpenter and joiner vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.

 After several years of experience, many carpenters become building contractors, running their own businesses.
 Building contractors may plan, supervise or work on the construction and alteration of buildings.
 Many carpenters and joiners also establish their own businesses.

 BCITO provides an overview of the potential career path of someone starting out in carpentry.

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level carpenters and joiners.